InspiryThemes/realhomes-docs/docs/add-properties-page.md

 # Add Properties Listing Page

+!!! note
-> Note: If you have imported the demo contents XML then this page is already created and you might need to only edit these pages to fulfill your needs.
+    If you have imported the demo contents XML then this page is already created and you might need to only edit these pages to fulfill your needs.

 Go to **Dashboard → Pages → Add New**